 RAM: 16 gigs DDR4-3000 G.Skill Ripjaws V Series

-Audio Editing: I pass all my voice audio through Reaper and handle all editing in DaVinci Resolve.
+Audio Editing: I pass all my voice audio through Reaper and handle audio editing in DaVinci Resolve (see below).
 I use Reaper for noise cancellation and volume leveling in my LP voice overs as well as during streams.
 I used to use Adobe Audition, but Reaper does the same thing and doesn’t cost a monthly fee.